-Delegates to the 137th Assembly will find attached the text of the communication submitting the request (Annex I), as well as an explanatory memorandum (Annex II) and a draft resolution (Annex III) in support thereof.
+Delegates to the 137th Assembly will find attached the text of the communication submitting the request (Annex I) and a draft resolution (Annex II) in support thereof.

-The 137th Assembly will be required to take a decision on the request of the delegation of Mexico on Sunday, 15 October 2017.
+The 137th Assembly will be required to take a decision on the request of the delegations of Mexico and Japan on Sunday, 15 October 2017.